rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/Lectures-Doubts.md

 - Lecture 8
 ```
+mine general doubts
     Q : what's the importance of having proxy server
     Ans :
     Q : is there are alternative of proxy server & VPN
     Ans :

+### role/working of proxy
+    Q : what does forwarding & dropping means in terms of proxy

+### Practical Work : working of proxy in BurpSuite
+    Q : whenever sir say we'll start the machine of tryhackme & to set a VPN , then how to set a VPN before
 ```